-Am I being effective with my time, when remembering words?
+Am I being efficient with my time, when remembering words?

 You might ask yourself the following:

-It certainly seems like a lot of work, and you might wonder if your time would be better spent with doing lots quick look-ups and learning the words “the regular way”.
+It certainly seems like a lot of work, and you might wonder if your time would be better spent doing lots of quick look-ups and learning the words “the regular way”.

-I'd love to hear your comments, thoughts, ideas, experiences or suggestions in the comment field below.
-Perhaps we cold have a discussion!
+I'd love to hear your comments, thoughts, ideas, experiences, or suggestions in the comment field below.
+Perhaps we could have a discussion!